 Right to data portability

 Where we process your personal information by automated means for contractual purposes, or with your consent, you can ask us to provide the information we hold about you in a structured, machine readable format (for example a CSV file).

 Right to rectification

 If the information we hold about you is incorrect, out of date or incomplete, please let us know and we will put it right.
+You should:

 Right to restrict processing